The 15th annual Harry Potter Academic Conference will be held fully in person at Chestnut Hill College on

-Please submit an abstract (150-250 words) describing your proposal.
-Examples of accepted abstracts are viewable in Past Programs below.
-Proposals will be evaluated after the September 1st deadline, and presenters will be notified by mid-September.
+Hopeful presenters should submit an abstract (150-250 words) describing their proposal.
+Examples of accepted abstracts are viewable in the Past Programs below.
+Proposals will be evaluated after the submission deadline, and presenters will be notified about two weeks later.
 Multiple abstracts may be submitted but will be evaluated individually.

 Any questions?
 Contact us or check out the FAQ.